followmyutopia/devextreme-documentation/concepts/05 Widgets/TagBox/10 Enable Searching.md

+[note]Searching works with source data of plain structure only.
+Subsequently, data can be transformed to hierarchical structure using the **DataSource**'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) option.

 The **TagBox** widget allows an end user to search through its items.
-By default, this feature is disabled.
+This feature is disabled by default.
 To enable it, assign *true* to the [searchEnabled](/Documentation/ApiReference/UI_Widgets/dxTagBox/Configuration/#searchEnabled) option.
-To specify which data fields should be searched, use the [searchExpr](/Documentation/ApiReference/UI_Widgets/dxTagBox/Configuration/#searchExpr) option.
-If you need to search several fields, assign an _array_ of field names to this option.
+Use the [searchExpr](/Documentation/ApiReference/UI_Widgets/dxTagBox/Configuration/#searchExpr) option to specify which data fields should be searched.
+Assign an _array_ of field names to this option if you need to search several fields.

     <!--JavaScript-->
     var tagBoxData = [